ksss/type_struct/README.md

 **No name**

-What is this data?
+What is this a data?
 We cannot know this name.

-Where is this instance from?
+Where is this an instance from?
 How do we grep doing?

 **Bad syntax**